hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 XoT clients MUST only send XoT traffic on XoT connections.
-If a XoT server receives traffic other than XoT traffic on a XoT connection it MUST respond with the extended DNS error code 21 - Not Supported [@I-D.ietf-dnsop-extended-error].
+If a XoT server receives traffic other than XoT traffic on a XoT connection it MUST respond with REFUSED, and if possible it should also return the extended DNS error code 21 - Not Supported [@I-D.ietf-dnsop-extended-error].
 It SHOULD treat this as protocol error and close the connection.

 With the update to [@RFC7766] guidance above, clients are free to open separate connections to the server to make any other queries they may need over either